 Bar interview attire can be tricky to get right.
-You must be careful not to dress too formal as it is usually not the environment.
+You want to craft an outfit that shows your professionalism as well as your personality, but still maintain the ‘bar’ image and not be too formal.
 Do your research and go to the bar to see what the staff are wearing.
-You want to craft an outfit that shows your professionalism as well as your personality, but still maintain the ‘bar’ image and not be too formal.
-Always try to dress just a step above the current staff.
+Always try to dress just a step above what the current staff are wearing.

 When looking in your closet think of something you’d wear to a casual but nice dinner.
 Dinner with a respected friend / colleague or in-laws.
 Another tip is to ask the interviewer what kind of bar interview clothes they would like you to wear when they call to schedule the interview.

 “How should I dress for this interview?
 For the position or business casual?”

 For ladies, Black pants are your best option.
 Make sure they are tailored well.
 Your interviewer won’t be impressed with pants too long, or too low on the hips, it will give a bad impression.
 Don’t show any more skin than you would at school.
 No mid-drifts! and be mindful of how low cut your top is.
 The interviewer needs to respect you too.
 Wear a top that’s fitting to your form to look subtly sexy but smart looking.
 I recommend choosing a dress shirt that is a complimentary colour.
 This way you will stand out from other applicants dressed in all black.
 Wear flat shoes and very little jewellery.
 The bar owners will only look at you as a safety hazard with 5 -inch heels and bangles hanging loosely, ready to snag at anything.
 Behind the bar can be a dangerous place.
 Try to look like your ready to work.